 Introduction to CSRF?

-Cross-Site Reference Forgery is also referred to as CSRF, and sometimes XSRF.
+Cross-Site Request Forgery is also referred to as CSRF, and sometimes XSRF.
 It is a type of fraud attack’ that utilizes the user’s credentials for entering the website and accesses the user’s data.
 It is usually executed by prompting an unknown link or page advertisement, asking the user to click on it, and leading it to deceive malware.
 Another method of attracting a user into CSRF is by sending scam links in emails or SMS and encouraging them to access the links provided.

 How does it Work?